 Differences between fixed and adjustable rate loans

-Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers select fixed-rate loans because interest rates are low and they wish to lock in this low rate.
+You can choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans when interest rates are low and they wish to lock in the lower rate.
 If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
 If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
 Call Howard Financial at (610) 889-7467 for details.

 Adjustable Rate Mortgages — ARMs, come in even more varieties.
 ARMs usually adjust every six months, based on various indexes.

 The majority of ARMs feature this cap, which means they won't go up over a certain amount in a given period of time.
 Your ARM may feature a cap on interest rate variances over the course of a year.
 For example: no more than a couple percent per year, even though the index the rate is based on increases by more than two percent.
 Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount that the monthly payment can go up in a given period.
 Plus, the great majority of ARM programs feature a "lifetime cap" — this cap means that your interest rate won't exceed the capped percentage.

 ARMs usually start out at a very low rate that usually increases as the loan ages.
 You've likely heard of 5/1 or 3/1 ARMs.
 In these loans, the initial rate is set for three or five years.
 It then adjusts every year.
 These types of loans are fixed for a number of years (3 or 5), then they adjust.
 Loans like this are often best for borrowers who expect to move within three or five years.
 These types of adjustable rate programs benefit people who will sell their house or refinance before the initial lock expires.